nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a guest to the guest book.
 This is akin to checking a guest in with their personal and room details.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL rm/ROOM dr/DATE_RANGE ng/NUMBER_OF_GUESTS [rq/REQUEST]`
+Format: `add n/NAME p/PHONE e/EMAIL rm/ROOM dr/DATE_RANGE ng/NUMBER_OF_GUESTS [rq/REQUEST]`

 Constraints of parameters:

-Unless stated otherwise, all fields should not be left blank.
+&nbsp;&nbsp;&nbsp;Unless stated otherwise, all fields should not be left blank.
 * `NAME` should only contain alphanumeric characters and spaces.
-* `PHONE_NUMBER` should only contain numbers, and it should be at least 3 digits long.
+* `PHONE` should only contain numbers, and it should be at least 3 digits long.
 * `EMAIL` should only contain alphanumeric characters and '@' character.
 * `ROOM` should only contain alphanumeric characters and a hyphen.
 * `DATE_RANGE` should follow the format dd/MM/yy - dd/MM/yy.
 * `NUMBER_OF_GUESTS` should only contain numbers, and it should be at least 1 and at most 4.
-* `REQUEST` is an optional field.
+* `REQUEST` is an optional field and it should be at most 500 characters long.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com rm/05-73 dr/19/05/22 - 24/05/22 ng/3`